PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

     }
 ```

 If you run this you should see a chunk as before!
 YESSSSS!!!!!!!!!!
-Now even though we haven't actually benefited from using the JobSystem in this example, it lays the groundwork for the next section in this weeks lecture, where we will be drawing a lot of chunks using the job system.
+Now even though we haven't actually benefited from using the JobSystem in this example, it lays the groundwork for the next weeks lecture, where we will be drawing a lot of chunks using the JobSystem!

-# JobWorld